 - SARA Park (Special Activities and Recreation Area) race BMX, full-sized cars and try the shooting range

 - Rubba Duck Safari – to explore lake areas by inflatable boats

 - Lake Havasu State Park – swimming, boating and fishing

 - Find 27 community Miniature Lighthouses

 - Cattail Cove State Park – tranquil riverfront beach for boating, hiking or camping

 Prescott is a picturesque town in central Arizona just about 2 hours away from Phoenix.
 This city was once the capital, and there are lots of historic buildings and landmarks that help reveal this important historical site through the years.

 Housing and cost-of-living expenses are comparable to other locations of this size making it a perfect retirement destination.

 Today, Prescott is best known for its historic downtown district named Whiskey Row.
 Many live music bands and artists perform regularly in the quaint bars and nightclubs scattered throughout the neighborhood.

-Along with several intriguing museums, art galleries, specialty shops and delicious restaurants here, the town also includes lovely golfing greens, beautiful nature trails to hike, bike or ride horseback.
+Along with several intriguing museums, art galleries and delicious restaurants here, the town also includes lovely golfing greens, beautiful nature trails to hike, bike or ride horseback.